seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 In sooth, I know not why I am so sad:
 It wearies me; you say it wearies you;
 But how I caught it, found it, or came by it,
-What stuff ’tis made of, whereof it is born,
+What stuff 'tis made of, whereof it is born,
 I am to learn;
 And such a want-wit sadness makes of me,
 That I have much ado to know myself.